Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 You will find them all over Paris: museums, bookstores, parks, entertainment and cultural centers of all kinds.
 If you want to stay up to date, you can visit the Parisinfo website and see the calendar available for your travel date.

-Book a guided tour of the Louvre for children
+Book a guided tour of the Louvre

-4. Celebrate Chinese New Year in Paris
+6. Celebrate the Chinese New Year in Paris

 Chinese New Year in Paris| ©Sébastien Bertrand